 Fellows and postdoctorate associates will benefit from close interactions with senior investigators in Liver and GI physiology and pathophysiology who will guide them through the performance of the experiments, share meals, and take the time to discuss their career goals.
 Attendees will benefit enormously by working closely with other fellows from different programs and sharing their insights into Liver and GI research.

-The course is organized around several laboratory modules, including in-depth bioinformatics components, and separate sessions on “Responsible Conduct of Research” and “How to write a paper and get it accepted in Hepatology or Gastroenterology.”
+The course is organized around several laboratory modules, in addition to professional development sessions such as “Responsible Conduct of Research” and “How to write a paper and get it accepted in Hepatology or Gastroenterology.”

 - Enterohepatic circulation

 - Biliary Organoids

 Participants will complete three of the rotations over the six-day course.
 The first day of each rotation involves intensive experimental work, and the second day involves analysis and presentation of the work to the entire conference group.

 A non-refundable $400 registration fee must be paid by accepted students to reserve their seat.

 Tuition is covered by grant funds and includes course materials, double occupancy housing, meals, parking, and WiFi.
 Travel is not included.
 Single occupancy housing may be available for an additional fee.